-On average, listings lease in the $10's per square foot per year.
-The Victorville submarket is seeing a decrease in rates.
-In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 22% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Victorville submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 20% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Victorville submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Victorville region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 30 listings have come on the market, which means leases most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 30 listings have come on the market, which means new listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available space in the Victorville are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,640 sqft.
-Most buildings in this region are close to 1 floors.
-Most buildings in this area were built in 1989 and are Class B.
+The standard measurement for office space in this area is around 150 sqft.
+Most properties in this area are around 1 floors.
+Most buildings in this region were built in 1988 and are Class B.